fedspendingtransparency/usaspending-api/README.md

  - [Docker Compose](https://docs.docker.com/compose/)

-### Database Setup and Initialization w/Docker Compose
+### Database Setup and Initialization with Docker Compose

 - **None of these commands will rebuild a Docker image!
 Use `--build` if you make changes to the code or want to rebuild the image before running the `up` steps.**